Close

 This is possible through a personal injury lawsuit.
 Personal injury lawsuits can help individuals who suffer injuries through slip and falls, car accidents, product malfunctions, and medical malpractice, to name a few.
 If successful, a personal injury lawsuit can recover damages for medical expenses, lost income, and pain and suffering, but only if it is filed within the appropriate window of time.

-To learn more about when to file your claim and how much you stand to recover, reach out to the dedicated Aurora personal injury lawyers at Rhatigan Law Offices.
-By calling us at (312) 578-8502 today, you can obtain a free initial case assessment.
+To learn more about when to file your claim and how much you stand to recover, reach out to our dedicated personal injury lawyers at Rhatigan Law Offices by calling us at (312) 578-8502 today and obtain a free initial case assessment.

 Common Types of Personal Injury in Aurora